Money purchase annual allowance

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.02 September 2016 Back to results
+They are based on our understanding of legislation at the date of publication.24 November 2021 Back to results

-Since 6 April 2015 a reduced annual allowance of £10,000 in respect of money purchase pension contributions, known as the money purchase annual allowance (MPAA), applies to individuals who have flexibly accessed their pension benefits.
+Since 6 April 2015 a reduced annual allowance in respect of money purchase pension contributions, known as the money purchase annual allowance (MPAA), applies to individuals who have flexibly accessed their money purchase pension benefits.

-It is only when pension benefits have been flexibly accessed that the MPAA of £10,000 will apply.
-This includes various different options (known as trigger events) such as:
+It is only when pension benefits have been flexibly accessed that the MPAA will apply.
+This includes various benefit options (known as trigger events) such as:

-- Being in flexible drawdown at any time before 5 April 2005 as a member (not a dependant).
-[Whether they have taken income or the flexible drawdown policy still existed at 6 April 2015 is irrelevant.]
+- Being in flexible drawdown at any time before 6 April 2015 as a member (not a dependant).
+(Whether the member had taken income or the flexible drawdown policy still existed at 6 April 2015 is irrelevant.)

 The MPAA will not apply in the following circumstances:

-- Taking income from an existing capped drawdown arrangement which is within the existing GAD limit.
+- Taking income from an existing capped drawdown arrangement which is within the GAD limit.

 - Taking a pension commencement lump sum, and

 - buying a lifetime annuity (i.e. not accessing new flexible annuity options), or